Apiariaton/Vue_First_Projects/README.md

 -Slots <br>

 I am very excited at the prospect of starting work on my next project soon. <br>
-This project will be an interactive platform for enthusiasts to explore boardgames, written in Vue.js, ASP.NET and making use of OpenAI's API.
+This project will be an interactive platform for enthusiasts to explore boardgames, written using Vue.js, ASP.NET Core and making use of OpenAI's API.